Nitrof78/Poverty_Ratio_VS_Government_Expenditure/README.md

 All data has been extracted on period of 10 years, from 2015 to 2024.

 ## Files available
-`Poverty VS Government Expenditure_2015_2024_Data.csv` : CSV file containing indicators mentionned above, detailed by country and year
+`Poverty VS Government Expenditure_2014_2023_Data.csv` : CSV file containing indicators mentionned above, detailed by country and year
 `Poverty VS Government Expenditure.ipynb` : code for the project in a Jupyter Notebook
-`README.md` : Instructions to consult before starting project
+`Test_Dataset_Poverty_Ratio_VS_Government_Expenditure.csv` : dummy dataset to test different scenarios `README.md` : Instructions to consult before starting project

 ## Installation